edmondscommerce/phpqa/README.md

 To override the configuration you need to copy it to `{project-root}/qaConfig/phpstan.neon`

+For specifying paths, just know the root of the project is `%rootDir%/../../../`

 ##### Boostrap

 In the configuration you might want to specify a [php bootstrap file](https://github.com/phpstan/phpstan#bootstrap-file) to initialise your code